Using the GitLab Platform in the Browser

 Figure 30.
 Updated Merge Request Page

-We remove the WIP: prefix from the merge request and then return to the Issues page, and tick the checkboxes to denote the review is completed and changes have been finalized.
+We can now click on Mark as Ready which will remove the "Draft:" prefix from the merge request, and show its ready to merge.
+In our example we will return to the Issues page, and tick the checkboxes to denote the review is completed and changes have been finalized.

 Figure 31 shows: